oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 The structure of JADN type definitions defined in [Section 3.1](#31-type-definitions) is intended to remain stable indefinitely.
 Options enable evolution without affecting this structure.

-The default FieldName format ([Section 3.1.1](#311-name-formats)) is overridden to permit upper-case names in JADN-Type.
+To validate the JADN meta-schema itself, the default FieldName format ([Section 3.1.1](#311-name-formats)) should be overridden to permit upper-case field names.
 ```
 Types = ArrayOf(Type)
 Type = Array {